edannenberg/kubler/README.md

     figlet -v | grep -A 2 'FIGlet Copyright' || exit 1
 ```

-Rebuild the image again but this time only pass `-f` instead of `-F`, this will also force a rebuild but skips
+Not exactly exhausting but it will do for now. :) Rebuild the image again but this time only pass `-f` instead of `-F`,
-the first build phase:
+this will also force a rebuild but skips the first build phase:

 ```
 $ kubler build mytest/figlet -nf